Contact Us for a Free Consultation 703-352-9044

 Contact a Fairfax Criminal Defense Attorney Today

 Contact Attorney Yeargan today for a complete review of your case and evaluation of any defenses that may allow the charge to be reduced or dismissed.
+He has experience throughout the state, including Fairfax County (including the Town of Vienna, Town of Herndon, Falls Church, and Fairfax City), Prince William County (Manassas, Occoquan, Quantico, Dumfries, Woodbridge), Stafford County, the City of Fredericksburg, Warren County, Shenandoah County, and the Northern Neck of Virginia.
 Call or send an online message to discuss your legal options with Attorney Yeargan today.

 Areas Served by the Law Firm